-To minimize the risk of burning the epoxy, fiber connectors can be constructed to have an epoxy-free air gap between the optical fiber and ferrule near the fiber end face.
+To minimize the risk of burning the epoxy, fiber connectors can be constructed to have an epoxyfree air gap between the optical fiber and ferrule near the fiber end face.
 Our high-power multimode fiber patch cables use connectors with this design feature.

-Plot showing approximate power handling levels for single mode silica optical fiber with a termination.
+Plot showing approximate input power that can be incident on a single mode silica optical fiber with a termination.
 Each line shows the estimated power level due to a specific damage mechanism.
 The maximum power handling is limited by the lowest power level from all relevant damage mechanisms (indicated by a solid line).